 First and foremost, you’ll need to prioritize your audience’s wants or needs.
 Once you nail this, you can begin shaping the essential components of your venture, from the types of services you’ll offer to your business website.

 To make an impactful entrepreneurial debut, take a look at this comprehensive guide on how to start a service business (and check out some service business examples).
 From refining your business idea to registering your business and learning how to make money online, these eight steps will help you build a strong foundation for your company.

 01. Refine your business idea

-With so many service business ideas to choose from, you’ll want to settle on one that offers something people are actually looking for.
+With so many service business ideas to choose from (as well as types of businesses to choose from), you’ll want to settle on one that offers something people are actually looking for.
 This requires you to do your homework and ask around to see if there is a demand for your service idea in the marketplace.
 Survey relatives, friends or community members who fit your ideal client’s persona, and use this information to determine what your audience wants.

 Let’s say you’re interested in becoming a professional organizer.
 Start by defining the different areas of your industry.
 You can do everything from simple closet and pantry organization to specialized services, like working with seniors.
 Whichever niche you choose, customize your offerings so that you can better meet the needs of your target audience.
 This will not only pique their interest in your service, but will also show them that your business is genuinely invested in solving their issues.

 During this market research phase, it’s also important to check out your competitors.
 Find out what their strengths and weaknesses are by performing a SWOT analysis, and consider how you might offer better services.
 Brainstorm different ways you can further capitalize on your skill sets in order to find new opportunities that’ll help you stand out from competitors.